An object that defines configuration options for the dxRangeSelector widget.

 Specifies the options required to display a chart as the range selector's background.

 The dxRangeSelector widget can be created with a chart as the background.
 In this instance, the range selector can be used for selecting the required range on the chart.
 At the same time, the dxChart widget can be displayed near the range selector and zoomed or scrolled according to the range selected in the range selector.
-For details on how to synchronize these two widgets, refer to the Scrolling and Zooming topics.
+For details on how to synchronize these two widgets, refer to the Zooming and Scrolling topic.

 To provide a data source for the chart located in the background, set the dataSource property of the rangeSelectorOptions root configuration object and define the series within the chart configuration object.
 Set the chart series' argumentField and valueField properties to the corresponding data source fields.
 The argument field will also be used to create the range selector's scale.